inet-framework/inet/showcases/tsn/trafficshaping/timeawareshaper/doc/index.rst

 Goals
 -----

-The IEEE 802.1qbv Time-aware shaping schedules the transmission of time-critical and lower priority frames in time-triggered windows, and as such guarantees bounded latency for time-critical frames.
+Time-aware shaping is a feature specified in the IEEE 802.1Qbv standard that allows for the scheduling of the transmission of time-critical and lower priority frames in time-triggered windows.
+This helps to guarantee bounded latency for time-critical frames, which is important for applications that require low and predictable latency in Time-Sensitive Networking (TSN).
+Time-aware shaping works by dividing time into fixed intervals, or windows, and scheduling the transmission of frames within these windows based on their priority.
+Higher priority frames are given priority by transmitting them in a separate window, while lower priority frames are transmitted in the remaining time.

-In this showcase, we demonstrate how to use time-aware traffic shaping.
+In this showcase, we will demonstrate how to use time-aware traffic shaping to improve the performance of time-critical applications in an Ethernet network.
+By the end of this showcase, you will understand how time-aware shaping works and how it can be used to guarantee bounded latency for time-critical frames.

 | INET version: ``4.4``
 | Source files location: `inet/showcases/tsn/trafficshaping/timeawareshaper <https://github.com/inet-framework/inet/tree/master/showcases/tsn/trafficshaping/timeawareshaper>`__